-- 1. Whether there is a sibling on roll at The Elizabethan Academy at the time of entry to the sixth form.
-Where applications are received in respect of twins, triplets or children of other multiple births we will endeavour to offer the relevant number of places admitting above the planned admission number where appropriate. - 2.
+- Looked after children and all previously looked after children, including those children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted.
+Previously looked after children are children who were looked after but ceased to be so because they were adopted (or became subject to a child arrangements order or special guardianship order).' - 2.
+Whether there is a sibling on roll at The Elizabethan Academy at the time of entry to the sixth form.
+Where applications are received in respect of twins, triplets or children of other multiple births we will endeavour to offer the relevant number of places admitting above the planned admission number where appropriate. - 3.
 Priority will be given to children who live nearest to the school as the crow flies (by straight line).
 Distance is measured from the applicant's home to the entrance of the school (reception) in a straight line (as the crow flies) calculated using 'Google Maps Distance Calculator'.
-In the event of two distances being exactly equal resulting in the PAN being exceeded then random allocation by lot will be conducted by a body independent of The Elizabethan Academy.